2024 Relocation Guide (part 5): Real Estate Financing in Mexico for U.S & Canadian Investors

 Purchasing Property with Cryptocurrency

-Understanding closing costs is another crucial aspect of the property buying process.
+Understanding closing costs is a crucial aspect of the property buying process.
 These costs include:

 • 2% - 3% transfer tax